Akshayykadam/AI-Powered-Expense-Tracker/README.md

 ## 🚀 Key Features

-### 🧠 Hybrid Intelligence
+### 🧠 Hybrid Intelligence (Optimized)
-*   **📏 Instant Rule-Based Mode**: Zero setup.
-Uses India-specific regex patterns to instantly track 99% of bank SMS with 100% accuracy.
+*   **⚡ Strict Rules First**: The app primarily uses millisecond-fast regex rules to instantly categorize 90% of transactions without touching the AI.
-*   **🤖 Local AI Mode (Gemma 2B)**: An advanced, on-device LLM that "reads" complex or unstructured messages to understand context.
-(Experimental)
+*   **🤖 Fallback AI (Gemma 2B)**: Only when a message is ambiguous does the On-Device LLM step in to "read" the context.
+This ensures **zero lag** and minimal battery usage.

 ### 📊 Premium Visualization
 *   **Interactive Charts**: Beautiful bar charts with weekly, monthly, and yearly breakdowns.